adamwardecki/weather-app/README.md

 So far, you have installed a `Solution` into a new `Instance`, created your `OpenWeatherMap` account, and updated your `CodeBox` configurations.
 There are only a couple more tasks left.

 ###Step 3.1 - Create an Instance API Key
-In order to run the application, we need to create an Instance API key - which is a key for this specific Instance and scopes the data.
-It has limited access to everything - so it only have access to data to which it has been give access.
+In order to run the application, we need to create an Instance API key - which is a key for this specific Instance and scopes the data to only objects which have granted it access.
 You can read more about the [different authentication options](http://docs.syncano.com/docs/authentication) in our documentation.

 1. Make sure you are logged in your Syncano Dashboard
 2. Navigate to your Instance with the `Weather Sample App` Solution installed